thehieuduong7/SimpleTransaction/README.md

 ## Introduction

-We are TP&P Technology Team 1 Intern.
+We are Team 1 Intern at TP&P Technology company

 ## Build with